Davie Selke: Werder Bremen

-Having spent the majority of his youth years at Hoffenheim, Selke signed for Werder Bremen in 2013 for €50,000.
+Having spent the majority of his youth years at TSG Hoffenheim, Selke signed for Werder Bremen in 2013 for €50,000.
 While spending most of the 2013–2014 season playing for the reserves in the fourth-tier Regionalliga Nord, he made his first-team debut for the club on 3 November 2013, coming on as a second-half substitute for Clemens Fritz in a 3–2 Bundesliga victory over Hannover 96.
 The following month, Selke exchanged blows with Fritz during a training session, with the pair having to be separated by teammates.
 He ended the season having scored 9 goals in 26 appearances for the reserves and remaining goalless in three first-team appearances for Die Grün-Weißen.

 At the start of the 2014–15 campaign, Selke signed a new four-year deal with Bremen, tying him to the club until 2018.
 He scored his first goal on 20 September 2014, netting in a 4–2 Bundesliga loss against FC Augsburg.
 A late flurry of four goals and four assists in nine games from Selke helped Bremen to a tenth-placed finish in the league, thus securing their status in the Bundesliga for another season.
 He finished the season with 10 goals in 33 appearances in all competitions.

 Despite having signed a contract extension with Bremen a few months prior, Selke announced on 1 April 2015 that he would be joining then 2.
 Bundesliga side RB Leipzig at the end of the season.
 The €8m fee Leipzig paid for Selke made him the most expensive 2.
 Bundesliga signing in the history of the competition.
 With Selke having been courted throughout the season by a host of European clubs, including Real Madrid, his decision to drop down a division was seen as being financially motivated.
 This was especially the case given Leipzig's relationship with energy drink company, Red Bull.
 Following the announcement of his departure, Selke was jeered by parts of the Werder Bremen fan base during the remaining matches of the season.
 He ultimately scored 10 goals in 36 appearances for the club.